 “Sticky Tenacious Build Plate Sauce”

 It’s four ingredients are all natural and contain no toxic chemicals.
-It can be cleaned with only water and comes with its own bottle and applicator nozzle for ease of use.
+It can be cleaned with a solution of equal parts “nail varnish remover” and “white vinegar” and comes with its own bottle and applicator for ease of use.
 You also get the foam applicator to use when applying it.

-Whilst I was testing I used a small paintbrush, but I started to see lines in the finished object where the first layer was put down.
+Whilst I was testing, I used a small paintbrush, but I started to see lines in the finished object where the first layer was put down.
 I got around this by using a 2-inch foam brush/applicator which lays the adhesive very flatly and evenly across the build plate with the minimum of marks.
-This is also included with the kit on offer.
+This is also included in the price.